almovidhussaini/babylonclone/x/finality/README.md

 # Finality

-ybtc's BTC Staking protocol introduces an additional consensus round on blocks produced by CometBFT, called the finality round.
+Babylon's BTC Staking protocol introduces an additional consensus round on blocks produced by CometBFT, called the finality round.
 The participants of this round are referred to as finality providers and their voting power stems from staked bitcoins delegated to them.